bsmr-erlang/erlang-mud/DESIGN.md

 ??
 Who tells the actor where it is?
 - room that added it?
+  - YES.
+The room that sends out an update will send it out as Actor ! {you_are_in_room, Room} % Room is a record with details of what's there.
 - server that chose which room pid to send it to?